-The Center is home to the Bee Inventory and Monitoring Lab headed by Sam Droege, who in addition to developing native bee surveys and monitoring techniques, oversees the production of online identification guides to native bee species.
+The Center is also home to the Bee Inventory and Monitoring Lab headed by Sam Droege, who, in addition to developing native bee surveys and monitoring techniques, oversees the production of stunning online identification guides for native bee species.

-The result is a collection of stunning images of bees and wasps that are appreciated by scientists and non-scientists alike.
+The result is a collection of stunning images of bees and wasps that scientists and non-scientists can appreciate.

-For more information on the specifics of the photography techniques employed by the USGS bee team, see their publication “Detailed Macrophotography of Insect Specimens: a Laboratory Set-up” which is freely available as a PDF download.
+For more information on the specifics of the photography techniques employed by the USGS bee team, see their publication “Detailed Macrophotography of Insect Specimens: a Laboratory Set-up” which is freely available as a PDF.
 More photos can also be found on Sam’s photostream here on Flickr.